 I also got George Calombaris’ new cookbook Greek for my birthday. 😀

-Spanakoriso is basically “rice with spinach” in Greek and if you take a quick look on Pinterest, you will find many dishes consisting of regular rice with very finely cut spinach (more resembling Mexican rice).
-George turned it into a creamy risotto, so quite unlike those ones.
+Spanakoriso is basically “rice with spinach” in Greek, and if you take a quick look on Pinterest, you will find many dishes consisting of regular rice with very finely cut spinach (more resembling Mexican rice).
+George turned it into a creamy risotto, so entirely unlike those ones.

 This 300-page Greek cookbook is highly recommended and a joy to read as well.
-The testimonials are very funny, but more importantly the mix of recipes in Greek is great, informative and accessible.
+The testimonials are very funny, but more importantly, the mix of recipes in Greek is excellent, informative, and accessible.
 They do sometimes showcase some of the “cheffy” culinary techniques that boost the look and taste of George’s dishes.

-The key component for this dish to get its vibrant green colour is blanching the leaves of a bunch of curly parsley (about 30-45 seconds) and transfer them immediately to an ice bath.
+The critical component for this dish to get its vibrant green color is blanching the leaves of a bunch of curly parsley (about 30-45 seconds) and transfer them immediately to an ice bath.
 In the meantime sweat off a finely chopped spring onion clove of garlic until soft, add 125ml / half cup of double cream and bring to a simmer.
-Take it off the heat, add the drained and squeezed parsley to the cream and blitz it until fully smooth and then put the cream into the fridge until last-minute addition to the risotto.
-The chlorophyl from the curly parsley will give it an intense green colour and due to the blanching the flavour of the parsley will remain intact.
+Take it off the heat, add the drained and squeezed parsley to the cream and blitz it until entirely smooth and then put the cream into the fridge until last-minute addition to the risotto.
+The chlorophyll from the curly parsley will give it an intense green color and due to the blanching, the flavor of the parsley will remain intact.
 Please note that it only works with curly parsley, not with flat-leaf parsley!

 What worked and what didn’t:

-From a presentation / consistency perspective, as you can see, that not everything went according to plan.
-The risotto should have had the same color as fresh parsley and mine definitely did not.
-Normally, in professional kitchens you would use a high-power Thermomix for these kinds of blending jobs, but I had to resort to a stick blender.
+From a presentation/consistency perspective, as you can see, that not everything went according to plan.
+The risotto should have had the same color as fresh parsley, and mine definitely did not.
+Typically, in professional kitchens, you would use a high-power Thermomix or Pacojet for these kinds of blending jobs, but I had to resort to a stick blender.
 As the amount of cream is not very much and I didn’t have a small enough vessel to blend it in, the blender-head could not be fully immersed and therefore aerated the cream way too fast before being able to fully incorporate the parsley into the cream.
-The taste was definitely there, but there were still too many strands of parsley visible in the cream and therefore also not a green as it should be.
+The taste was definitely there, but there were still too many strands of parsley visible in the cream and therefore also not as green as it should be.
 In any case, you should avoid a whipped cream consistency 😉

-The recipe is easy to follow, accurate, but definitely serves 6 rather than 4, also due to the fact that you add 500gr / 1 pound of spinach.
+The recipe is easy to follow, accurate, but definitely serves 6 rather than 4, also because you add 500g / 1 pound of spinach.

 Verdict: 8/10; Tasty, so will be made again, but likely not according to this recipe.